the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-overview.md

 We see peer review as an important exercise in [collaboration](We need to add links to collaboration here) not limited to a quality-safeguard procedure.
 However, in current research practice, peer review often appears as a hurdle everyone needs to pass through.

-## Types of Peer Review
-​
-Peer review is a critical component of advancing research.
-Types of peer review include:
-* manuscripts
-* software (including code, documentation, and examples)
-* communication and presentation materials

 For manuscripts, one of the added values of a journal articles, compared to, for instance, a preprint is that it has been [peer reviewed and modified by the author in response to the reviewer's suggestions](here we need to ling to guidlines).